 The course was initially approved by a University Validation Panel in 2001.
-The Panel included internal peers from the University and external subject specialists from academia to ensure the comparability of the course to those offered in other Universities and the relevance to employers.
-Periodic Course Review helps to ensure that the curriculum is up-to-date and that the skills gained on the course continue to be relevant to employers.
-The Course was most recently revalidated in 2012.
+The panel included internal peers from the University, academic(s) from another university and a representative from industry.
+This helps to ensure the comparability of the course to those offered in other universities and the relevance to employers.